microsoft/PowerToys/README.md

 #### New experiential PowerToys utility - Video conference muting:

-**Note:** This is only included in the pre-release version of PowerToys installer.
+**Note:** This is only included in the [pre-release version of PowerToys installer][github-prerelease-link].
 This PowerToy requires Windows 10 1903 (build 18362) or later.

 Back in the June timeframe, we started prototyping an idea.
 With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer and what application has focus.

 The utility will mute not just your audio but your video as well with a single keystroke.
 You can do audio, video both.
 We knew this would impact our roadmap and goals but felt extremely strong that this is the right decision.
 We're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.

 We know we have some issues and we have a [master tracking issue - #6246](https://github.com/microsoft/PowerToys/issues/6246).
-Due to these known issues, we're only putting this in a pre-release installer for PowerToys.
+Due to these known issues, we're only putting this in the [pre-release version of PowerToys installer][github-prerelease-link].

 To use: